Author

 Thomas Baldwin

 Thomas Baldwin (1753–1825) was an influential American Baptist minister and theologian whose pastoral leadership at the Second Baptist Church in Boston made him a prominent figure in early American religious life.
-Baldwin's theological writings and sermons, including his notable eulogy for George Washington, reflected the intersection of evangelical piety and civic republicanism that characterized post-Revolutionary American Protestantism.
-His contributions to Baptist ecclesiology and his role in founding the Massachusetts Baptist Missionary Society established him as a key architect of organized Baptist denominationalism in the early nineteenth century.
+Baldwin's theological writings, including his sermon commemorating General George Washington's death, exemplified the intersection of civic piety and evangelical Christianity during the early republic.
+As a prolific author and advocate for religious liberty, Baldwin significantly shaped Baptist identity and ecclesiastical practice in New England during the formative decades of American independence.

 Works in the Library